-TALLAHASSEE, Fla. — A Florida appellate panel on Nov.
-27 affirmed an engineering firm’s summary judgment award in a suit brought by the owner of an airport that claims that the firm’s failure to supervise construction resulted in the use of substandard materials, finding that the damages were consequential and not subject to a contract between the parties (Keystone Airpark Authority v.
-Pipeline Contractors Inc., et al., No. 1D-17-2897, Fla.
-App., 1st Dist., 2018 Fla.
+TALLAHASSEE, Fla. — A Florida appeals panel on Jan.
+25 withdrew a Nov.
+27 opinion that affirmed an engineering firm’s summary judgment award in a suit brought by the owner of an airport that claims that the firm’s failure to supervise construction resulted in the use of substandard materials and replaced it with an opinion that clarified a question to the state’s high court (Keystone Airpark Authority v.
+Pipeline Contractors Inc., et al., No. 1D17-2897, Fla.
+App., 1st Dist., 2019 Fla.
 App.
-LEXIS 16807).
+LEXIS 961).

 HACKENSACK, N.J. — A trial court judge in New Jersey on Jan.
 23 dismissed a condominium owners association’s lawsuit seeking to hold a developer’s corporate individuals liable for construction defects, holding that the action was barred by the state’s six-year statute of limitations and 10-year statute of repose (Vela Townhomes Condominium Association Inc. v.
 Rosen Partners LLC, et al., No. BER-L-4477-18, N.J.
 Super., Bergen Co., 2019 N.J.
 Super.
 Unpub.
 LEXIS 182).

 CLEVELAND — An Ohio appeals panel on Jan.
 10 upheld a ruling finding that a man’s second lawsuit against the company that allegedly did faulty work when repairing the foundation of his home was properly dismissed, holding that the action was barred by the doctrine of res judicata because the suit involved the same claims against the same parties (James Perk v.
 Tomorrows Home Solutions, et al., No. 107012, Ohio App., 8th Dist., 2019 Ohio App.
 LEXIS 111).